elisehammarstrom/tech-bootcamp-ws/README.md

 ... but wouldn't it be more fun if it was YOUR favorite movies that were shown here?
 Next part will allow us to search, and find, your faviourite movies!

 But first, let us understand the index page.
-In next, the file `app/page.tsx` is what is shown when you enter the `localhost:3000`
+In Next.js, the file `app/page.tsx` is what is shown when you enter the `localhost:3000`

 ```
 {movies.map((movie) => (